chewax/Ginseng/readme.md

 ### Configuring custom greet and farewell functions.

-Ginseng will let you handle certain events in your CLI.
+Ginseng will let you handle certain events in your REPL.
 Such is the case of (obviously) commands.
 But also you can set up handlers for greet and goodbye if you wish.

 ```c++
 #include "Ginseng.h"